obrien-lab-psu/Failure-to-Form_Native_Entanglements/Candidate_Selection_for_CG_T-quench_Sims/README.md

 Data for these plots can be found [here](data/Rand-True/EXP/)

 ## Getting info for final refolded and misfolded candidates
-Here we randomly select 10 of the [refolded candidates](../Processing_LiP-MS_data/data/Refolded/ALL_Refolded.csv) and then select 10 candidates that most closely match the size distribution from those [misfolded candidates](data/Rand-False/EXP/Fract_High-OR_Cdists_system8_EXP_Rand-False_C.csv) that were present in the highest OR state atleast 70% of the time.
+Here we randomly select 10 of the [refolded candidates](../Processing_LiP-MS_data/data/Refolded/EXP_all/ALL_Refolded.csv) and then select 10 candidates that most closely match the size distribution from those [misfolded candidates](data/Rand-False/EXP/Fract_High-OR_Cdists_system8_EXP_Rand-False_C.csv) that were present in the highest OR state atleast 70% of the time.

 ### Usage of [Get_Candidate_info.py](src/data/Get_Candidate_info.py)
 ```
-usage: Get_Candidate_info.py [-h] -r REFOLDED -o OUTPATH -m MISFOLDED -l LOG -e ENT_FEATURES
+usage: Get_Candidate_info.py [-h] -r REFOLDED -o OUTPATH -m MISFOLDED -l LOG -e ENT_FEATURES -f RES_FEATURES

 Process user specified arguments